 Furthermore, self-awareness is important in leadership and business, as well.
 A 2019 study conducted by Green Peak Partners consulting firm and Cornell University researchers showed that a high self-awareness score was the strongest predictor of overall leadership success.

-How to improve self-awareness
+How to improve your self-awareness

 Self-awareness can be a little bit tricky to gain.
 It takes some very conscious effort to develop your self-awareness and it’s not always pleasant.
 For example, becoming more self-aware means that you have to also look at the parts of yourself that you may not like.